mertsariozkan/Attendance_Management_System_1-AliNecmi-EfeOzgun-Erhan-Mert/ReadME.md

 ### Installation Guide
 [Download]
-  > 1. Download the excutable jar file to your desktop from the download link provided above.
+  > 1. Download the executable jar file to your desktop from the download link provided above.
   > 2. Open your PackageExplorer.
 (Eclipse IDE)
   > 3. AttendanceManagementSystem --> Right Click --> Build Path --> Configure Build Path
   > 4. Click on the current .jar --> Remove